 Tell your doctor if you’re taking:

-- anti-inflammatory medicines such as ibuprofen, indomethacin or a high dose of aspirin (a dose of 75mg daily of aspirin is safe to take with ramipril)
+- anti-inflammatory medicines such as ibuprofen, indomethacin or aspirin for pain relief.
+(Low dose aspirin - 75mg a day - is safe to take with ramipril)

 - medicines which can lower your blood pressure such as some antidepressants, nitrates (for chest pain), baclofen (a muscle relaxant), anaesthetics or medicines for an enlarged prostate gland

-- medicines to stop the rejection of organs after a transplant such as ciclosporin or tacrolimus
+- medicines to damp down your immune system such as ciclosporin or tacrolimus

 - water tablets such as furosemide

-- medicines which can increase the amount of potassium in your blood such as spironolactone, triamterene, amiloride, potassium salts, trimethoprim alone or in combination with sulfamethoxazole (for infections) and heparin (for thinning blood)
+- medicines which can increase the amount of potassium in your blood such as spironolactone, triamterene, amiloride, potassium supplements, trimethoprim (for infections) and heparin (for thinning blood)

 - steroid medicines such as prednisolone